Free Alternative Treatment Newsletter - Enter Your Email:

 Alternative Bipolar Treatment

 Alternative bipolar treatment is a holistic approach, utilizing both traditional and alternative methods.
 Bipolar Disorder is very difficult to treat effectively.
-Although some people find medications to be extremely effective in helping them to maintain a stable mood, this is not the case for everyone.
-Even when treated with psychiatric medications, many suffering from bipolar disorder often have an up hill battle just to feel a sense of stability and normalcy.
-Most people taking psychiatric medications experience a wide variety of unpleasant side effects.
-An alternative bipolar treatment should include any method that works, not necessarily excluding, nor limiting treatment to psychiatric medications.
+Although some people find medications to be effective in helping them to maintain a stable mood, this is not the case for many, especially over the long term.
+Even when treated with psychiatric medications, many people suffering from bipolar disorder often have an up hill battle just to feel a sense of stability and normalcy.
+Many people taking psychiatric medications experience a wide variety of unpleasant side effects.
+An alternative bipolar treatment should include any method that works.
+Does it makes sense to treat a person medically while allowing them to eat a poor, nutrient deficient diet and starving their brain of the vital ingredients for normal healthy functioning? (see the above video for a review of some compelling research on the power of micronutrients and proper diet in mental health treatment).

-The dilemma that must be faced, is how to manage the illness with the least amount of disruption to the free flow of creative energy.
+The question that is rarely asked, is "how does one manage the illness with the least amount of disruption to the free flow of creative energy?"

 Most mainstream treatments disregard this common concern.
 Alternative bipolar treatment regards the preservation of creativity and authenticity as important aspects of therapy.